sudhans/Image2Pdf/README.md

 2. On the preview screen, you can:
     *   Tap the delete icon to remove an image.
     *   Tap the info icon to see file details.
-3. Go to "Settings" from the overflow menu to select your desired PDF page option.
+3. Go to "Settings" from the overflow menu to select your desired PDF page and page number options.
 4. Tap the "Convert To PDF" button.
 5. Enter a name for your PDF file and tap "Save."
 6. After the PDF is created, you can find it in the `Downloads/Image2Pdf` folder on your device.